Raksani/demo-ci/README.md

 ## The Ant Build File

 The Ant build file is `build.xml`.
 Open the file in an editor (not a web browser) to see what it looks like.
-The format is XML, of course.

-There are several Ant "targets" defined in this file, such as `clean`, `compile`, and `test`.
+There are several Ant "targets" defined in the build file, such as `clean`, `compile`, and `test`.
 There is also a `deps` target used by Travis CI to install dependencies needed for Travis to build and test this project.
+Type `ant -p` to print all targets.

 Here is part of the build file:
 ```xml